DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 This event logs that one of the parties has set the contract up based on a `secrect_hash`, specifying the amount of the `asset` and the `premium`, and the involved parties.

 #### Initiated
-This event logs that the `initior` has pay for the token to be exchanged.
+This event logs that the `initiator` has pay for the token to be exchanged.

 #### Participated
 This event logs that the `participant` has pay for the token to be exchanged.

 #### PremiumFilled
-This event logs that the `initior` has pay for the `premium`.
+This event logs that the `initiator` has pay for the `premium`.

 #### AssetRedeemed
 This event logs that the `asset` has been redeemed by the counter party, and redeemed before the `asset` timelock, providing the preimage of the `secrect_hash`.